arsalanqureshi/linkedlistApp/README.md

 # linkedlistApp
-Design an int type singly linkedlist class, and then implement some functions
+Design an int type singly linkedlist class, and then implement some functions.